-Mor Mu Dong restaurant in Phuket is quite an unusual place.
-You really really want to eat off the beaten tracks? where locals go for a great and relaxing lunch or dinner?
-Mor Mu Dong is a place every local knows, and you just have to count the cars on the parking to know that something special is cooking here.
+Mor Mu Dong is quite an unusual restaurant in Phuket.
+If you enjoy eating off the beaten tracks where mostly locals go for a great lunch or dinner, Mor Mu Dong is your place.
+Every Phuket resident knows it, and you just have to count the cars on the parking to know that something special is cooking here.
 People travel a long way to come to Mor Mu Dong.
-It’s so local that even Andrew Zimmern from ‘Bizarre Food’ had lunch here.
+It’s so local and so good even Andrew Zimmern from ‘Bizarre Food’ had lunch here.